rherwig/template-react-ssr/README.md

 The following changes have been implemented in the course of developing the template.

+### 3.0.0
+* Switched from EJS for templating to basic HTML using template string interpolation.
+This change allows for much more flexibility, i.e. with [react-helmet](https://github.com/nfl/react-helmet) and dynamically requiring content, such as styles.
+* Introduces PostCSS to enable autoprefixer, since support of older browser (looking at you IE) is still important.

 ### 2.5.0
 * Switched to babel 7
 * Switched to nodemon for watch mode